gemfire/spring-data-for-vmware-gemfire/documentation/reference/cache.md

 before your components and thus not be seen by the clients connecting immediately.

-## <a id="configuring-gemfire-clientcache"></a>Configuring a [vmware-gemfire-short-name] ClientCache
+## <a id="configuring-gemfire-clientcache"></a>Configuring a GemFire ClientCache

-In addition to defining a [vmware-gemfire-short-name] peer [Cache](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/Cache.html), [spring-data-gemfire-name] also supports the definition of a [vmware-gemfire-short-name] [ClientCache](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/client/ClientCache.html) in a Spring container.
-A `ClientCache` definition is similar in configuration and use to the [vmware-gemfire-short-name] peer [Cache](#configuring-cache) and is supported by the `org.springframework.data.gemfire.client.ClientCacheFactoryBean`.
+In addition to defining a GemFire peer [Cache](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/Cache.html), Spring Data for VMware GemFire also supports the definition of a GemFire [ClientCache](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/client/ClientCache.html) in a Spring container.
+A `ClientCache` definition is similar in configuration and use to the GemFire peer [Cache](#configuring-cache) and is supported by the `org.springframework.data.gemfire.client.ClientCacheFactoryBean`.

-The simplest definition of a [vmware-gemfire-short-name] cache client using default configuration follows:
+The simplest definition of a GemFire cache client using default configuration follows:

 ```highlight